 Those are the three legs.
 Now, let’s put them all together to see how you might generate $100,000 annually in retirement while minimizing your tax bill:

 Your total income under this strategy adds up to $100,000, but the potentially taxable portion is just $54,000—a combination of Social Security plus the traditional IRA withdrawal.
 The sales in your taxable account will be tax-free because you’ll be eligible for the 0% capital gains tax bracket.
 Now, we subtract the standard deduction of $24,000, plus the extra $1,300 per person deduction enjoyed by married individuals age 65 and up, and that reduces your taxable income to well below $30,000.
 What’s the tax on that?
 For a married couple in 2018, it might be just a few thousand dollars.

 You might be thinking that this sort of strategy works only for someone with relatively few assets.
 What if you have rental real estate or other assets that generate substantially more income?
 That’s a fair question, and I won’t dismiss it as a “good problem to have.”

 But in this case, I would look to employ additional strategies that are available to those with hefty assets.
 For example, I would make contributions to a donor advised fund in years when your income is particularly high.
 You could also transfer minority interests in some income-producing assets to your children.
 By making those transfers, you might simultaneously reduce both your income and your ultimate estate tax exposure.
 Finally, you might consider establishing residency in a state with no income tax.

-Adam M. Grossman’s previous blogs include Free for All, On the Other Hand, and Headlines and Head Games.
+Adam M. Grossman’s previous articles include Free for All, On the Other Hand, and Head Games.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.